mahmoud-anwer/SecurityPackage/README.md

 # SecurityPackage
 Implementations for some security algorithms.

-## requirements:
+## Requirements:
 - python3

 ## How to use:
-- every algorithm has 2 files:
+- Every algorithm has 2 files:
-    - the main class
+    - The main class
-    - the test class
+    - The test class
-- you can just run the test class to run all the test cases
+- You can just run the test class to run all the test cases
-- you can test only one test case by:
+- You can test only one test case by:
     - ```python -m unittest <file name>.<class name>.<function name>```